Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-In general, it is very hard to obtain any estimation of the relative and quotient exponential growth rates of the infinite index subgroups of $G$.
-However, we know \cite{DahFuWi19}, \cite{An19}, \cite{GiRi20} that if $G$ is a non-virtually cyclic group acting geometrically on a hyperbolic space $X$ and $H$ is an infinite index quasi-convex subgroup of $G$, then
+In general, it is a hard problem to obtain precise estimations of relative exponential growth rates of infinite index subgroups.
+However, it is known, \cite{dahmani_growth_2019, antolin_counting_2021, gitik_growth_2020}, that if $G$ is a non-virtually cyclic group acting geometrically on a hyperbolic space $X$ and $H$ is an infinite index quasi-convex subgroup of $G$, then

-In particular, the authors of \cite{DahFuWi19} and \cite{An19} were highly influenced by J. Cannon's arguments based on automatic structures and regular languages.
-This fact also influenced others that partially extended the hyperbolic result \cite{CoRuSpZa20}.

-In this article we go beyond the hyperbolic case and we obtain elementary proofs of two main results (\autoref{th:entropy1} and \autoref{th:entropy2}) that do not require the theory of regular languages and automatas.
-We will be interested in groups acting properly on geodesic metric spaces conditioned by a very general notion of <<non-positive curvature>> introduced by A. Sisto in \cite{Sis18} --- \textit{containing a constricting element with respect to a path system} --- while the infinite index subgroups object of our study will satisfy a very general notion of <<convex cocompactness>> --- \textit{quasi-convexity with respect to a path system}.
+The arguments of \cite{dahmani_growth_2019, antolin_counting_2021} are based on automatic structures and regular languages, with influence of the works of J. Cannon \cite{cannon_combinatorial_1984,cannon_theory_1991}.
+This fact also influenced other authors that partially extended the hyperbolic case result, \cite{cordes_regularity_2022}.
+In Chapter $1$ we go beyond the hyperbolic case and we obtain two main results (\autoref{th:entropy1} and \autoref{th:entropy2}) with elementary proofs that do not require the theory of regular languages and automata.
+We will be interested in groups acting properly on metric spaces conditioned by a very general notion of ``non-positive curvature'' introduced by A. Sisto in \cite{sisto_contracting_2018} --- \emph{containing a constricting element with respect to a path system} --- while the infinite index subgroups object of our study will satisfy a very general notion of ``convex cocompactness'' --- \emph{quasi-convexity with respect to a path system}.

+The remaining of this section is structured as follows.
 First of all, we will mention two applications.
 Later we will give an informal explanation of our general setting as the result of a natural generalisation of these applications.
 We expect that this will be enough to understand our main theorems stated right after that.
 We will give another application at the end.